TeoDiaz/SlackBot/README.md

 ## Environment config

 Now, you have to create a file called .env which contains the environment variables used in this project.
-In this case, the variable SLACK_TOKEN is the token associated to the bot, so copy it from your bot
+In this case, the variable TOKEN is the token associated to the bot, so copy it from your bot

 TOKEN=xoxb-xxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxx